A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Introduction

-Thus, ERGM analysis of samples of networks is increasingly common.
+A variety of techniques exist for ERG modelling of samples of networks.
 One popular approach is meta-analysis, pooling individual networks' estimates \citep{Lu03g}.
 This approach is impractical for large samples of small networks, because the model may be nonidentifiable on each network individually \citep{VeSl21e}.
 More recent is multilevel (hierarchical) modelling: \citet{ZiVa06m} developed it for the related $p^2$ model, and \citet{SlKo16m} for a Bayesian ERGM with random effects. \citet{VeSl21e} described exact maximum likelihood inference for samples of very small networks.
 Also, when modelling a time series of networks, \emph{transitions} between successive networks are typically treated as conditionally independent \citep[for example]{LeCr18t}.

 However, assessing an ERGM's goodness-of-fit for a sample of networks has tended to be limited to comparing distributions of observed network statistics to expected \citep[for example]{SlKo16m,StSc19m} and replicating diagnostics of \citeauthor{HuGo08g} for each network \citep{VeSl21e}.
-Little attention has been paid to methods appropriate for partially observed networks, large samples of networks, and to identifying precisely how the model is misspecified.
+Little attention has been paid to methods appropriate for partially observed networks, for large samples of networks, and to identifying precisely how the model is misspecified.

 Here, we consider two samples of within-household contact networks: one more complete but restricted to households with a young child, the other larger and more representative but with only one member's relations observed in each household, and both heterogeneous in household sizes and compositions.
 We wish to fit a probability model to these samples to pool their information and combine their strengths, which will allow us to learn about the social forces affecting the formation of their contacts (i.e., inference) and predict their unobserved relations or other households in the population (i.e., prediction and simulation).
 More generally, we seek to answer three questions: \begin{enumerate} \item What are we estimating when we jointly fit a model to multiple networks? \item What do we need to assume to combine information from multiple networks? \item How do we test these assumptions? \end{enumerate}